brycegit/brycegit.github.io/src/pages/developer-productivity-habits/index.md

 ## Testing & Refactoring

 Writing tests as you code probably won't save you multiple hours of coding, it will save you multiple WEEKS!
 It can be hard to see the benefit in writing tests when you are initially building something since it increases the time required to complete a feature.
-But it does help in two specific ways: 1) framing the problem you are trying to solve 2) making refactoring less error-prone.
+But it does help in two specific ways: 1) framing the problem you are trying to solve, and 2) making refactoring less error-prone.

-When you've properly framed your problem it becomes much harder to end up working on irrelevant tasks; which is probably one of the most common distractions and productivity killer for developers.
+When you've properly framed your problem it becomes much harder to end up working on irrelevant tasks, which is probably one of the most common distractions and productivity killer for developers.

-Refactoring code is a crucial tool for staying productive; it's one of the best ways to quickly understand how things are working both now and in the future (and your colleagues will thank you), and being able to do that without the risk of breaking things is a great way to boost productivity.
+Refactoring code is a crucial tool for staying productive; it's one of the best ways to quickly understand how things are working both now and in the future (and your colleagues will thank you).
+Being able refactor without the risk of breaking things is a great way to boost productivity.

 Good habits to follow:
 - If possible try to use test driven development when writing code.